SaiTejBarla/infosys_internship/README.md

 We were asked some about some basic knowledge on Health Care (based on our project).

 Week 2 >>
-Day 1 - Basics regarding health are covered
+Day 1 - Basics regarding health are covered.

 Day 2 -
+Tasks -
+1. Check if Two Strings Are Anagrams.
+2. Count Frequency of Each Word.
+3. Find the second largest number in a list.
+4. Reverse Words in a Sentence